-Seventy-four sets of ethical guidelines for AI have been developed since 2016, making a total of 84 ethics documents currently in circulation.
-Predominant sources split fairly evenly between private industry and governments, each contributing about 22% of the total, with others from NGOs, academics, and associations.
+Seventy-four sets of ethical guidelines have been developed for AI since 2016.
+It makes a total of 84 ethics documents currently in circulation.
+Sources split fairly evenly between government and private industry, each contributing about 22% of the total.
+The others are from NGOs, academics, and associations.

-The analysis comes in a study by the Health Ethics and Policy Lab at ETH Zurich.
+The analysis is by the Health Ethics and Policy Lab at ETH Zurich.
 Their paper is published in the September issue of Nature Machine Intelligence.

-The authors lay out the 11 themes in order of how frequently they appear and suggest there is ‘a global convergence’ around the first five.
+The authors present the 11 themes in order of how frequently they appear.
+They find there is ‘a global convergence’ around the first five.